rust-lang/keyword-generics-initiative/explainer/effect-generic-trait-declarations.md

 ```

 If a trait wants to have a non-async super-trait, it has to mark the super-trait
-as never being async.
+as not being async.
 In the case that the supertrait eventually becomes generic
 over an effect, it's clear from the beginning which variant we 've chosen.

 ```rust